-Move the drum to the right and forward at the righthand end, to slide the drum off the stub shaft at the drive end.
-Take care not to damage the draper mats.
+Move the right end of the drum forward and right, to slide the drum off the stub shaft at the drive end.
+Take care not to damage the draper mats with the drum flighting by using a protective cover such as a sheet of plywood.